Latiifff/sales_analytics_project/README.md

 ![Sales Analytics Dashboard](docs/dashboard.png)

 ### 🔍 Key Components of the Dashboard:
-- 📈 **KPI Summary**
-  Displays Gross Revenue, Nett Revenue, Products Sold, and Discount Given.
+- 📈 **KPI Summary**: Displays Gross Revenue, Nett Revenue, Products Sold, and Discount Given.

-- 📅 **Revenue Trends**
-  Line charts to track gross and net revenue over time for pattern and seasonality analysis.
+- 📅 **Revenue Trends**: Line charts to track gross and net revenue over time for pattern and seasonality analysis.

-- 👥 **Customer & City Insights**
-  Highlights top customers by revenue across cities.
+- 👥 **Customer & City Insights**: Highlights top customers by revenue across cities.

-- 🧑‍💼 **Salesperson Contribution**
-  Shows Sales contribution per salesperson.
+- 🧑‍💼 **Salesperson Contribution**: Shows Sales contribution per salesperson.

-- 📦 **Product Performance**
-  Lists top products by quantity sold and by revenue.
+- 📦 **Product Performance**: Lists top products by quantity sold and by revenue.

-- 🎯 **Discount Impact**
-  Visualizes discount contributions to revenue and net profit at the product level.
+- 🎯 **Discount Impact**: Visualizes discount contributions to revenue and net profit at the product level.

 ## 💡 KEY INSIGHTS & RECOMMENDATION
-👉 For detailed analysis and  recommendations, please view the full [**Deck Presentation**](docs/DeckPresentation.pdf).
+For detailed analysis and  recommendations, please view the full [**Deck Presentation**](docs/DeckPresentation.pdf).

 ## 📄 ACKNOWLEDGEMENT
 This project was developed as part of a technical assessment for **PT ICTindo Mitra Solusi**.
 All dataset and analysis are used solely for evaluation within the recruitment process.

 Tools and platforms used:
 - [Supabase](https://supabase.com/)
 - [dbt](https://www.getdbt.com/)